 Do not neglect to show hospitality to strangers, for thereby some have entertained angels unawares.

-During this strange time of the corona virus where fear and distancing prevail we must not forget the mandate of scripture.
+During this strange time of the corona virus as fear and distancing prevail, we must not forget the mandate of scripture.
 Followers of Christ are those who extend themselves and their homes to strangers.
 Our existence is not tied to our physical well being.
 These bodies are simply tents that will fade and pass away.
 We aren’t called to serve our earthly dwellings but those who dwell among us.
 In times of distress, panic and fear is when our faithfulness to Christ is tested.
 The call to hospitality has never been more relevant.

 The apostle Paul, who endured much pain and suffering for the cause of Christ, calls us to be of good courage.
 We walk by faith not by sight.
 We have to get over ourselves, me included, and get on with caring for others and truly living a life of hospitality to strangers.
 This is what believers do.
 Believers walk in faith consistent with the truth of Scripture.
 It is risky.
 It isn’t safe.
 We are not called to ‘be safe’.
 We cannot be those who shrink back in fear.
 This world is not our home.
-We must be those who reach out in faith to those who need to know this One who can deliver ‘strangers’ from the death of this broken world into life eternal.
+We must be those who reach out in faith to those who need to know the One who can deliver ‘strangers’ from the death of this broken world into life eternal.

 Pray for the healing power of Jesus to continue to move in this world.
 No virus can stop the gracious hand of God.
 We cannot allow it to stop His earthbound church.
 Be the one through whom His Spirit moves to bring hope to the hopeless and healing to the broken.
 There is no magic formula or approach.
 It requires complete abandonment to Christ.
 Show hospitality to strangers in these days of trouble.
 You may just find yourself in the presence of angels.